ExalDraen/python-libsolace/README.md

 ```

-## TODO FIXME
-Open:
-* SolOS 7 Config Sync

-Completed:
+### CMDB Configuration data and Naming Patterns

+In my use case, each Solace Cluster could potentially host multiple 'environments', therefore ALL objects are created
-* ~~optional environment name substitution~~
+with a environment specific name to allow multi-homing.
-* ~~Item's are plugins and SolOS version aware~~
-* ~~Plugins not instantiated only once, make them safe by moving work to separated classes for User,Queue,Vpn,...~~

-Abandoned:
+e.g.:
+    * dev_MyVPN
+    * qa1_MyUsername
+    * prod1_MyProfile
+    * dev_MyACL

+This means that any cluster can host any number of environments combined without conflicting resources.
+The CMDBClient
+must resolve the final item name by substituting the environment name into the string. e.g. '%s_myVpn' % env_name.
+This
+can be achieved through the Naming plugin. see <a href="libsolace/plugins/NamingStandard.py">NamingStandard</a> and
+<a href="libsolace/plugins/ZoinksNamingStandard.py">ZoinksNamingStandard</a>

+See <a href="libsolace/plugins/CMDBClient.py">CMDBClient</a> for a CMDB plugin example.

-## Limitations
+### Limitations

-* XML can only be validated if it passes through a SolaceCommandQueue instance.
+* XML can only be validated if it is enqueued in a SolaceCommandQueue instance.
-* Appliance responses are difficult to validate since the "slave" appliance will
-almost always return errors when NOT "active", and already existing CI's will
+* Appliance responses are difficult to validate since the "slave" appliance will almost always return errors when NOT
-throw a error on create events and so forth.
+"active", and already existing CI's will throw a error on create events and incorrect states.
-* Since python dictionaries cannot contain `-` use `_`, the SolaceNode class
+* Since python dictionaries cannot contain `-` use `_`, the SolaceNode class will substitute a `-` for a `_` and
-will substitute a `-` for a `_` and vice-versa as needed on keyNames
+vice-versa as needed on keyNames.

 ## Install

-You might need libyaml-devel or equivilant!
+You might need libyaml-devel or equivilant for your OS.

 ```
 python setup.py install